 Yvonne and Francis carried the Olympic torch in 2012 through Potternewton and Harehills.
 Yvonne was nominated for her youth and community work in Beeston.

-Yvonne talks about connecting the older and younger members of the community and carrying the Olympic torch in this six minute video.
+Yvonne talks about connecting the older and younger members of the community and carrying the Olympic torch in the six minute video below:

 More films can be found on the Leeds Museums and Galleries You Tube channel.

 Helena, Teresa and Susanna’s Stories

 Filmed in 2012, three generations talk about their Polish roots, their community and their faith and migration across Europe.

 Helena was forced into a cattle truck with her family by Soviet soldiers and sent to Siberia.
 Find out how her family escaped Siberia and her life and the lives of her children and grandchildren in this detailed film:

 Omer and Zahera’s Story